JoseQuintas/hwgui/contrib/qrdecode/ReadMe.txt

      Source code archives with bugfixes are available at Debian: https://packages.debian.org/source/sid/zbar
      (zbar_0.23.93.orig.tar.gz)
+     but the the zbarcam app crashes on LINUX (see above).

      Optional these files are also available in the "Files" section of the HWGUI project site.